jxxcarlson/elm-markdown/README.md

 regarding bugs or anything else.
 I will steer this library towards the Commonmark spec to the greatest extent possible by the method of successive approximations

+## Thanks

+Thanks to Folkert deVries for a number of significant optimizations to the parser.